 Johnson: he was born in 1897, not 1898, and contrary to what Gibson tells us here, his nickname didn’t have anything to do with the sound a puck makes striking a goalpost.
 On the birthdate I’ll allow that Gibson is in good erroneous company on the Internet: all the many hockey databases are with him on 1898, along with Wikipedia and the Hockey Hall of Fame.

 But if facts are your religion, or your job, there are other sources you might choose to mine.
 Canadian military records take finding, but not too much.
-I called up Ivan Wilfred Johnson’s 1916 army enlistment papers with a couple of clicks.
-Is it possible that he might have added a year to his age in order to skirt age regulations?
-Yes.
-But — click, click and click — the Fourth Census of Canada from 1901 confirms young Ivan’s 1897 debut with an image of handwritten notations by one Robert S. Jackson for Winnipeg’s District 12.
+I called up Ivan Wilfred Johnson’s 1916 army enlistment papers with a couple of clicks and looked at the year inscribed there: 1897.
+Click, click and another click: the Fourth Census of Canada from 1901 confirms young Ivan’s ’97 debut with an image of handwritten notations by one Robert S. Jackson for Winnipeg’s District 12.

 Small feed is what you’d maybe say this is, extreme niggling in matters so esoteric that they could only be of interest to a drab handful of dedicated specialists.
 I don’t know.
 The idea that veracity matters less when it comes to hockey history than any other kind is a strange one.
 I really don’t mean to lecture or harangue, other than to go out on a gesture of throwing up my hands at all those — journalists and broadcasters among them, others who call themselves historians — who are content to retail unvetted myth and rumour as fact, allowing that because someone wrote about massed infant Vézinas in another book somewhere, of course it must be true.

 “There have been many versions of how I received my title and some, I must admit, have been more colourful than the truth,” Ching Johnson explained in 1960.